John Symes (politician, born 1573)

 John Symes, Esq.
-(4 March 1573 – 29 October 1661), was a Member of Parliament (MP) from Somerset, High Sheriff, and Justice of the Peace in 17th Century England.
-Symes was a Royalist during the English Civil War, and appointed to numerous commissions during the reign of Charles I.
+(4 March 1573 – 29 October 1661), was a Member of Parliament (MP), High Sheriff, and Justice of the Peace from Somerset.
+Symes was a Royalist during the English Civil War.

-Early life and education
+Personal life

 John Symes was born on 4 March 1573 in Somerset, England, to William Symes (1544–1597), a successful merchant and landowner, and Elizabeth Hill, daughter of Robert Hill of Taunton.
 The Symes family achieved recognition in 1591 when William Symes, his father, was granted arms by James I: "Azure, three escallops in pale or".
-It is unclear whether John or his father were knighted.

 John was educated at Exeter College, Oxford, where he matriculated in 1588 and graduated with a Bachelor of Arts in 1591.
 He furthered his studies at Lincoln's Inn.

-Marriage and family

 In 1595, Symes married Amy Horner, daughter of Sir Thomas Horner MP (1547–1612), a knight of the shire for Somerset.
 Amy Horner's mother, Amy (Popham) Horner (1553–1604) was the daughter of Sir John Popham.
 Sir John Popham (1532–1607), served as Lord Chief Justice of England and presided over the trials of Sir Walter Raleigh and Guy Fawkes.
 Sir Thomas Horner was the son of John Horner, Gent and Muriel (Malte) Horner.
 Muriel Malte, was the daughter of John Malte, tailor to King Henry VIII.

 John and Amy had three sons and eight daughters.
-Their son Thomas Symes Esq. of Winterbourne (1617–22 January 1669), inherited the family estate and expanded the family's mercantile and colonial endeavors.
-Thomas married Amy Bridges (1621–1662), sister of Sir Thomas Bridges of Keynsham.
-Their arms are: Azure, three escallops in pale or (Symes), impaling, Argent, on a cross sable a leopard's face or (Bridges).
-Thomas Symes had at least two sons, William (1646–1726) and James (1645-1685) who immigrated to the Colony of Virginia and became planters in Sittenbourne Parish, Richmond County, Virginia.

 Political and civic career

-Symes was a central figure in Somerset's governance, serving as: